oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 request, AS SHOULD use HTTP status code 303 "See Other".

-## TLS Terminating Reverse Proxies
+## TLS Terminating Reverse Proxies {#tls_terminating}

-A common deployment architecture for HTTP applications is to have the application server sitting behind a reverse proxy, which terminates the TLS connection and dispatches the incoming requests to the respective application server nodes.
+A common deployment architecture for HTTP applications is to have the application server sitting behind a reverse proxy which terminates the TLS connection and dispatches the incoming requests to the respective application server nodes.

-This section highlights some attack angles of this deployment architecture, which are relevant to OAuth, and give recommendations for security controls.
+This section highlights some attack angles of this deployment architecture which are relevant to OAuth, and gives recommendations for security controls.

 In some situations, the reverse proxy needs to pass security-related data to the upstream application servers for further processing.
-Examples include the IP address of the request originator, token binding ids and authenticated TLS client certificates.
+Examples include the IP address of the request originator, token binding ids, and authenticated TLS client certificates.

 If the reverse proxy would pass through any header sent from the outside, an attacker could try to directly send the faked header